affeeney/CppItemManager/README.md

 ### What I Did Well

 I focused on creating structured code for the GroceryManager class.
-Using maps for item storage, and the implementation of functions like `loadDataFromFile()` and `saveDataToFile()` demonstrate my ability to read and write from files, and to design a well-structured codebase.
+Implementation of complex functions demonstrate my ability to read and write from files, and to design a well-structured codebase.

 ### Areas for Improvement